-Unbraiding is the best way to understand the structure of any braid, and is the only workable way go back to undo a mistake.
+Unbraiding is the best way to understand the structure of any braid, and is the only workable way undo partway back in a braid to undo a mistake.
 It also works for undoing all the way back and starting over again.
 If you get used to unbraiding, you won’t have to dread making a mistake—which makes braiding a lot more enjoyable!

 Undoing without unbraiding: I much prefer to unbraid rather than to pick/ pull out, even when going all the way back to start over again, but this way does work for undoing back to the beginning.
 (You will lose a little length of the strands in cutting the loops.)
-To completely undo a partly-done braid by just picking it out, without unbraiding, cut each loop into two separate strands (and remove any knots) at the bottom, and then one-at-a-time, from the top if the braid is short, or else a little ways above the bottom of the braid, pull the separate strands out.
+To completely undo a partly-done braid by picking it out, without unbraiding, cut each loop into two separate strands (and remove any knots) at the bottom, and then one-at-a-time, from the top if the braid is short, or else a little ways above the bottom of the braid, carefully tug the separate strands out.
 Repeat until the braid is undone.
 You cannot pull out loops out from above in this way without cutting them into separate strands first!
 Use a darning needle, or something else with a narrow, slightly blunt tip to pick and pull.
 Once the whole braid is undone, you can re-tie each pair of 2 strands back into a loop (use an overhand knot), and start braiding again.
 You will lose some length by cutting and retying the loops.
 If you want to save as much length as possible, make kute, or “splints”, when retying: instead of retying each cut pair to each other, connect them via an extra length of yarn.
 That makes your working length for braiding a bit longer.
 You will cut off the extra ‘splint’ when the braid is finished, so it doesn’t have to match the loops.
 The splints do all need to be the same length, for ease of braiding.

-To unbraid a 9 to 13-loop braid, carefully reverse your last braiding moves, beginning with the loop-shifting moves if those were your last moves.
+To unbraid by sending loops back, carefully reverse your last braiding moves, beginning with the loop-shifting moves if those were your last moves.
 Since you originally shifted the loops up, now you will shift them down.
-This is in order to free the opposite hand’s thumb of its loop, so the last-transferred loop can return to it—through the other loops of that hand).
+This is in order to free the opposite hand’s thumb of its current loop, so the last-transferred loop can return to it—through the other loops of that hand.

 Before sending a loop back through the loops of the opposite hand (the loops it originally came through), I wrap the end of the loop once around the tip of the finger holding it, so it will stay in place as it is pushed back through the loops.
 I usually use the index finger to hold it while pushing it back, rather than the little finger.
 [Update feb,2014 - I now have an example in a video, but it's a very complicated braid so may be a little confusing to follow.
 Each loop transfer was done in two passes, so also had to be undone in two passes (actually, my right side undoing move only required one pass, since I had only braided half of that transfer).
 I happened to use both index fingers and one little finger in unbraiding those passes...
 The three "sending back" moves start around 12:03 in my 13-loop color-linking video, see the timeline below the video and drag bubble on video window to that point.]

 With any kind of unbraiding, be sure to keep your eye on the fell of the braid the whole time, to make sure it IS unbraiding.
 You’re watching to see if a particular unbraiding move gets ‘hung up’ and the whole loop doesn’t go all the way back through the loops it originally came through.
 That will likely be the point where you made your initial mistake.